Skip to main content

 • Set your browser homepage to something useful, not a news feed.

-When environment design isn't enough
+When environment design is not enough

 You can put the yoga mat in the middle of the living room and still walk around it for a week.
 Visibility reduces friction.
 It does not create consequence.

-That's where most people stall.
+That is where most people stall.
 They do the environment work, feel a burst of momentum, and then drift back because nothing happens when they skip.
 The missing ingredient is accountability with teeth.

 How FineStreak Approaches This